Ladies Love Outlaws (Waylon Jennings album)

-Ladies Love Outlaws is an album by American country music artist Waylon Jennings, released on RCA Nashville in 1972.
+Ladies Love Outlaws is the seventeenth studio album by American country music artist Waylon Jennings, released on RCA Victor in 1972.
 Together with Jennings' previous album Good Hearted Woman, it marks his transition toward his Outlaw Country image and style.
 "Ladies Love Outlaws" coined the use of the term "Outlaw" to refer to the country music subgenre, which was developing at the time of its release.